CFDHubUserGuide/UserGuide/Software.rst

        prefix: /usr/local/cuda
      buildable: false

-Also, unfortunately, Spack will try to install an outdated version of AmgX, which is incompatible with CUDA 11.2, so we'll have to edit the package.py file found at /spack/var/spack/repos/builtin/packages/amgx; it should look like this (edit just the url and add the new version):
+Also, Spack will try to install an outdated version of AmgX, which is incompatible with CUDA 11.2, so we'll have to edit the package.py file found at ``/spack/var/spack/repos/builtin/packages/amgx``; it should look like this (edit just the url and add the new version):

 .. code-block:: none